 Appropriately Uses Anti-Psychotic Medication

-This datapoint is a measure of the percentage of long-term stay patients taking antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these medications are being used appropriately.
-In some cases, increased usage of these drugs may suggest that a nursing home is using these medications to subdue residents.
+This datapoint tells you the percentage of long-term care residents taking antipsychotic medications.
+While antipsychotic medications play an important role in caring for many residents, it is important to ensure these drugs are being used only where medically required.
+In limited situations, high levels of antipsychotic drug use may indicate that a nursing home is using these drugs to subdue residents.